paukstelom/IBMassignment/README.md

 # IMPORTANT!

-#### Azure Redis Cache resource can take 20-40 minutes to deploy.
-In addition to that the, image can also take some time to be pulled into the webapp.
-Please be patient and refresh the website a couple of times to see the app.
+#### Azure Redis Cache resource can take 15-40 minutes to deploy, please give the pipeline up to 40 minutes to deploy.
+If terraform apply step is running, means its working.
+In addition to that, the image can take some time to be pulled into the Azure App Service.
+If website does not load, refresh couple of times to see the app.

 ## Solution and architecture